willwin4sure/sprl/cpp/src/games/GoDesc.md

 Now, when calculating the action mask of a new state:

-* We can use liberties data to determine if it is a suicide.
+* We can use liberties data to determine if it is a suicide in `O(1)`.
-  In particular, you are a suicide if and only if there is no capture of any enemy groups *and* you are not adjacent to any empty squares *and* you do not connect to any group with at least two liberties (you use up one of them).
+  In particular, you are a suicide if and only if the new stone is not adjacent to any empty squares *and* there is no capture of any enemy groups *and* you do not connect to any friendly group with at least two liberties (you use up one of them).

-* We can use the component Zobrist values to determine if it is a PSK violation.
-In particular, this allows us to efficiently update the Zobrist hash of the state if we detect that an enemy group would be captured (note: we don't actually spend the time to remove the stones!), and then check it against a stored set of previous Zobrist hashes.
+* We can use the component Zobrist values to determine if it is a PSK violation in `O(1)`.
+In particular, this allows us to efficiently compute the Zobrist hash of the new state if we detect that an enemy group would be captured (note: we don't actually spend the time to remove the stones!), and then check it against a stored set of previous Zobrist hashes.

 There is some other basic state involved, such as the `m_board` and its `m_hash`.
 We also store the `m_depth` of the game node